kindly/flatterer/docs/outputs.md

 ## XLSX

 The XLSX output can be found in the output.xlsx file.
-It contains the same data as the CSV files with a tab per table.
-Tab names are truncated to not go over the allowed limit.
+It contains the same data as the CSV files with a sheet per table.
+Sheet names are truncated to not go over the allowed limit.

 ## SQLITE

-A `sqlite.db` is created in the output directory each csv file is put in its own table.
+A `sqlite.db` is created in the output directory where each csv file is put in its own table.

+## POSTGRES

+Data is created in the postgres database where each csv file is put in its own table.

 ## PARQUET